 Another way to explore local offerings is to try wines at urban tasting rooms or wine bars.
 Over the last few years more urban tasting rooms have opened across Eugene, making it even easier to pick up a great bottle of locally produced wine for gifts or for your own personal collection.

 Urban tasting rooms are convenient, fun and social.
 Some even offer several local or boutique wineries under one roof.
 Pair delicious cheese boards, charcuterie or chocolates with your favorite wines.
-Or, if preferred and you know what you want, call ahead and request curbside pick up.

 Here are a few local hot spots to get you started:

 Civic Wines & Winery is in the heart of downtown Eugene.
 Alongside their own amphora fermented wines, this community-minded winery features carefully selected sustainable wines from other vintners.
 See the beautiful large clay amphora vessels and snack on small plated appetizers as you sip.

 Nestled in the Whiteaker Neighborhood, 225 Madison is a cooperative space hosting multiple fermentors.
 Treat your wine friends to a glass of Eugene Wine Cellar's B2 classic wines, SoDown Wine Co.'s infused creations or Carisse's bubbles.
 For those pal that only drink beer or spirits, there is options for them too!

 3. Oregon Wine LAB

 Oregon Wine LAB supports boutique artisan wineries by providing a "storefront" for smaller vintners.
 So alongside their own fabulous William Rose Wines, discover small batch wineries that aren't found elsewhere.
 Parties up to six may enjoy wine on their urban outdoor patio, under heaters, in downtown Eugene.
 Pair with Da Nang Vietnamese food truck offerings.